Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Experiments and Results

-Sora~\cite{videoworldsimulators2024} has been considered the SOTA T2V generation model since its release.
-Since the datasets listed in Tab.~\ref{tab:dataset} haven't released their subjective scores, we collect the videos generated by Sora To validate the generalization of T2VQA and other models.
-We collect in total of 48 videos from the official website of Sora.
-We invite 20 annotators to score the quality of each video.
-We have all the reference models tested on the Sora videos.
-T2VQA and other reference VQA models are trained on T2VQA-DB and tested on Sora videos.
-We report the SROCC, PLCC, KRCC, and RMSE between the model predictions and the ground truth MOSs.
-The results are listed in Tab.~\ref{tab:performance}.
+ECTV~\cite{liu2023evalcrafter} and TVGE~\cite{wu2024better} are the only two T2V datasets that have released their subjective scores.
+We randomly sample 800 videos from each dataset for cross-dataset validation.
+Besides, Sora~\cite{videoworldsimulators2024} has been considered the SOTA T2V generation model.
+We collect the videos generated by Sora from its official website to validate the generalization of T2VQA and other models on high-fidelity videos.
+We invite 20 annotators to score the quality of each Sora video.
+T2VQA and other reference VQA models are trained on T2VQA-DB and tested on the sampled ECTV, TVGE, and Sora videos.
+We report the SRCC and PLCC between the models predictions and the ground truth MOSs.
+The results are listed in the six columns on the right side of Tab.~\ref{tab:performance}.

-Experimental results show that T2VQA has the best ability of generalization among all models.
-Noticed that there is a performance drop between the validation on T2VQA-DB and the testing on Sora.
-That's because the Sora videos have the attributes of high resolution, high frame rate, and long length, which the other current T2V models are not able to generate.
-We will include Sora generated videos in T2VQA-DB in future work.
+Experimental results show that T2VQA has the best generalization ability among all models.
+Noticed that there is a performance drop between the validation on T2VQA-DB and the testing on other datasets.
+That's because videos from the other datasets have the attributes of high resolution, high frame rate, and long length, which current open-sourced T2V models are not able to generate.
+We will include videos with high fidelity in T2VQA-DB in future work.